wvhulle/wvhulle.github.io/content/blog/2025-03-18-func_async.md

 let merged_tagged = stream::select_all([stream_a, stream_b]);
 ```

-This is essentially just a homogeneous merge with `select_all` preceded by tagging each individual item with an identifier for the source stream.
+This is essentially just a homogeneous merge with `select_all` preceded by tagging the items of each source stream with a unique identifier for the source stream.

 **Remark**: in this simple case you might want to consider a simple custom combinator (see other posts on how to build one) or the one provided by `tokio_stream::MergeMap`.